steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Relative-Paths.md

 ---

 Functions like [loadPreset](../../HALion-Script/pages/loadPreset.md) require a file path as argument.
 The function ``debug.getinfo`` from the Lua debug library returns the file path of the running script.
 You can use this information to create a relative file path for your script.
-The folders in the if branch of the following script example must match the working directory on your hard disk.
+The folders in the 'if branch' of the following script example must match the working directory on your hard disk.
 How to create a working directory is described in [Using Relative Paths](./Using-Relative-Paths.md).
-The folders in the else branch must match the folders that you specified in the **Library Creator**.
-If the folder on the hard disk cannot be found, the file path of the VST sound will be used instead.
-Note that the VST sound must be mounted for this to work.
+The folders in the 'else branch' must match the folders that you specified in the **Library Creator**.
+If the folder on the hard disk cannot be found, the file path of the VST sound container will be used instead.
+Note that the VST sound container must be mounted for this to work.

 ## Example